ShineyDev/pretty/docs/guide/environment.rst

     PYTHONPRETTY

-        This environment variable can forcibly toggle :term:`on or off <boolean value>` the :term:`main hook <pretty_hook.pth>` for pretty.
+        This environment variable can toggle :term:`on or off <boolean value>` the :term:`main hook <pretty_hook.pth>` for pretty.

         When this environment variable is set to a :term:`truthy value <boolean value>` all pretty